 While the political tragedy al-Sayigh faced is not clear-cut, it led to complex layers of pain for himself and those close to or formerly close to the poet.
-The tragedy, in a sense, was – due to the divisive political climate of the time – that this very talented poet split into two.
-“Al-Sayigh was twice subjected to back-stabbing: first at the hands of the dictatorial regime; and second at the hands of his comrades through ideological criticisms, which were neither forgiving nor understanding of al-Sayigh’s human predicament,” writes al-Madhun.
+The tragedy was because of the divisive political climate of the time — that this very talented poet split into two.
+“Al-Sayigh was twice subjected to back-stabbing: first at the hands of the dictatorial regime, and second at the hands of his comrades through ideological criticisms, which were neither forgiving nor understanding of al-Sayigh’s human predicament,” writes al-Madhun.
 These criticisms continued for two decades, cutting like a knife in their betrayal of al-Sayigh, a situation that caused one person to make a bitter joke: “We need to get rid of the regime of Saddam, not that of Youssef.”

 Iraqi intellectuals differed among themselves in the wake of al-Sayigh’s death.
 Some of the attacks on his character included elements of his personal life, as well as his political life, diminishing his importance as a literary figure and his status as an intellectual in the process.